Kotlin/KEEP/proposals/KEEP-0427-static-member-type-extension.md

 **§1.13** _(annotations)_:
 static scope receivers may not be annotated.
-In particular, that means that the `@receiver` use site target is not allowed, and that you cannot attach an annotation with a type target to `T::type`.
+In particular, that means that the `@receiver` use site target is not allowed, and that you cannot attach an annotation with a type target to `T::static`.

 ### (Lack of) inheritance